Drugs Used in Diabetes Mellitus

 Metformin

-Metformin is a biguanide.
-It is one of the cornerstones of pharmacotherapy for T2DM along with exercise and diet.
-It has a number of actions which improve glucose tolerance.
-Unlike sulphonylureas, metformin does not cause hypoglycaemia or weight gain and is therefore preferred as first-line, particularly in overweight patients.
+Metformin – a biguanide – is one of the cornerstones of pharmacotherapy for T2DM, along with exercise and diet.
+It has a number of actions that improve glucose tolerance.
+Unlike sulphonylureas, metformin does not cause hypoglycaemia or weight gain and is therefore preferred as the first-line treatment – particularly in overweight patients.

 - Indications